"Did not eat meat the day I visited temple": Siddaramaiah amid raging controversy | Politics

 - India

-Under attack from the BJP for allegedly going to a temple, after eating non-vegetarian food recently, and thereby hurting religious sentiments, Senior Congress leader Siddaramaiah on Tuesday clarified that he did not eat any meat that day.
+Under attack from the BJP for allegedly going to a temple, after eating non-vegetarian food recently, and thereby hurting religious sentiments, senior Congress leader Siddaramaiah on Tuesday clarified that he did not eat meat that day.

 Siddaramaiah entering Basaveshwara temple in Kodlipet, during his recent visit to Kodagu on August 18, after allegedly having non-vegetarian food, has triggered a controversy.